-Since we have more than 160 Yellow Pages publishers participating in YellowPagesOptOut.com, we have to get the right information out to them so they do not delivery a print directory to someone who does not want one.
+Since we have more than 160 Yellow Pages publishers participating in YellowPagesOptOut.com, we have to get the right information out to them so they do not deliver a print directory to someone who does not want one.

-To protect the integrity of the opt-out system, a few, simple steps are necessary.
 When you register, a link and temporary password is returned to the email address you provided during registration.
 When you make your directory choices, a confirmation email is also returned to the e-mail address you provided during registration.
 However, your e-mail address will never be used for marketing and never provided to a third party.

 We’re actually an association that includes many Yellow Pages publishers.
 However, we provide this free & secure website though which more than 160 publishers participate.
 It’s a one-stop shop so people across the United States can limit or stop the delivery of print directories to their homes.